spyrospav/spyrospav.github.io/index.md

 Hi!
 I'm Spyros Pavlatos and I am an first year PhD student at University of Pennsylvania advised by [Rajeev Alur](https://www.cis.upenn.edu/~alur/).
 I'm also a proud member of [PLClub](https://www.cis.upenn.edu/~plclub/)!
 {:.lead}

 My research interests are focused around Programming Languages and Distributed Systems.
-More specifically, I am interested in verification techniques for distributed applications.
+More specifically, I am interested in verification techniques and programming abstractions for distributed applications.
-{:.lead}
+{:.lead$$}

 Before joining Penn, I completed my undergraduate studies at National Technical University of Athens under the supervision of [Kostis Sagonas](https://user.it.uu.se/~kostis/).
 My undergraduate thesis was focused on developing a test suite for model checking Persistent Memory programs.
 {:.lead}